 When you can make viewers feel something, they’re more likely to remember your video and follow your advice.

-About Christine Umayam: Christine has 20 years of content experience working in television news, corporate companies and non-profit organizations.
-She has produced newscasts, commercials, sizzle reels and video productions during her time.
-She combines her love of video with marketing as a Senior Content Marketing Manager for Screencast-O-Matic.
+About Christine Umayam: Christine has 20 years of content experience working in television news, corporate companies, and non-profit organizations.
+She has produced newscasts, commercials, sizzle reels, and led video productions.
+She combines her love of video with marketing as a Director of Content Marketing for Screencast-O-Matic.
+Email: email@example.com